zainr6214/zainr6214.github.io/_posts/2018-11-28-zain-rafiuddin-site-launched.md

 Mid term question review

+Some more information on this question was that 56

+percent of everyone who took this answere chose moon weight and got the

+correect answer.
+This tells me that a majoraty knew the answer and that

+the question was not that difficult.About 23 percent of people chose earth

+weight being the second highest choice.I believe that this question is a novis level question

+becuase all we had to do was name the data given and we made no contract of our own .

+(this part is not as important)

 The mid term question that i chose to review is question 13 version 2 but on